ckarlof/engineering-roles/managers/senior_engineering_manager.md

 * Seek an understanding of what other teams do, share knowledge, and encourage others to do the same.
 * Guide the quality & testing strategy on their teams

+* Continuously improve our interview and hiring processes.

 #### Results
 * Guide their teams to set OKRs and realistic delivery goals
 * Monitor engineering execution and delivery across teams, identify risks and solutions, and drive improvements with engineers, leads & managers.